nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 <br>
 #### Listing Completed Tasks: `list complete[d]`
-List all the tasks that you have completed. <br>
+Lists all the tasks that you have completed. <br>
 Format: `list complete[d]`

 > You can type either `complete` or its past tense form, `completed`